IBM/gauge-api-steps/docs/STEPS.md

 > \* Save xpath "//fox/jumps" as "obstacle"

 Saves the result as a placeholder variable with the given name.
 That placeholder can be used afterwards in the same scenario.

+## Save file \<download>

+> \* Save file "downloads/image.png"

+Saves the response body as a file.
+The file must be inside the project directory.